-After dropping out of school, Annie Burroughs (Phoebe Cates) gets on the bus and heads to L.A. where her sister Marsha (Pamela Bellwood) lives with her boyfriend David (Ted Wass), a doctor.
+After dropping out of school, Annie Burroughs (Phoebe Cates - Fast Times at Ridgemont High) gets on the bus and heads to L.A. where her sister, Marsha (Pamela Bellwood - Sparkling Cyanide), lives with her boyfriend, David (Ted Wass), a doctor.
 Whilst Marsha is busy setting up her own gallery Annie tries but struggles to find a job with David ending up employing her as a receptionist at his practice.
 But one thing leads to another as with Marsha always focused on the gallery David starts to flirts with Annie and that ends up becoming a full blown affair behind Marsha's back.
 That is until an incident leads to Marsha discovering that David has a girlfriend.

-From a time where it seemed almost normal to include a gym scene where women in lycra pump there arms for no reason other than I imagine to give any men watching some thing to stare at, I have to say that "Baby Sister" is not the most compelling of movies.
-Yet "Baby Sister" happens to feature a young phoebe Cates wearing a lot of tight clothing which makes her not just the baby sister but the smoking hot sister.
+From a time when it seemed almost normal to include a gym scene where women in lycra pump their arms for no reason other than, I imagine, to give any men watching some thing to stare at, I have to say that "Baby Sister" is not the most compelling of movies.
+Yet "Baby Sister" happens to feature a young phoebe Cates wearing a lot of tight clothing which makes her not just the baby sister but the smoking hot little sister.
 As such, and I know this is basic, but "Baby Sister" is a movie which will work best for those who have or had a crush on Phoebe Cates.

 What this all boils down to is that there is very little to say about "Baby Sister" as it is a basic movie which feels like it is simply a vehicle to highlight the talents of Phoebe Cates, especially how attractive she was.